 Every investment 101 guide lists geographical diversification as the cornerstone of lucrative investment strategies.
 Given the promising big tech giants and budding startups ruling the US stock market, seizing investment opportunities there is a no-brainer.
-However, in everything from size and currency to basic investment norms, investing in India vs. the USA spells a whole different ball game.
-Let’s take a deep dive into the Indian stock market as compared to the US stock market comparison is needed.
+However, in everything from size and currency to basic investment norms, investing in India vs the USA spells a different ball game.
+Let’s find out which is better — Indian stock market vs US stocks market.

-The Us stock market commands a market capitalisation of $40.51 Trillion.
-The Indian stock market has a market cap of $3.4 Trillion.
-So, the US market is more than 10 times bigger than its Indian counterpart.
+As of December 2022, the US stock market has a market capitalisation of $40.51 trillion, while the Indian market cap is $3.4 trillion.
+The US market is over 10 times larger than its Indian counterpart.

-While the US stock market is based on the custodial model, the Indian market is based on a depository model.
-Moreover, the US market is governed by the SEC or Securities and Exchange Commission, while the Indian market is governed by SEBI or the Securities and Exchange Board of India.
+The US stock market operates on a custodial model, while the Indian market follows a depository model.
+The US market is regulated by the Securities and Exchange Commission (SEC), whereas the Indian market is governed by the Securities and Exchange Board of India.

-The Indian stock market has primarily domestic companies listed on its exchanges, while the US market is home to some of the most prominent global companies.
-So, you can find top US companies as well as major corporations from China, London, and other top cities.
+The Indian stock market predominantly lists domestic companies, whereas the US market is home to both prominent global companies and major corporations from various countries, including China, London, and other key cities.